buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     To avoid the need of concatenating path together in the master config file, if the value is a list, it will be joined together using the right platform dependant separator.

     Those variables support expansion so that if you just want to prepend :file:`/home/buildbot/bin` to the :envvar:`PATH` environment variable, you can do it by putting the value ``${PATH}`` at the end of the value like in the example below.
-    Variables that don't exist on the slave will be replaced by ``""``.
+    Variables that don't exist on the worker will be replaced by ``""``.

     ::